wp-plugins/better-wp-security/readme.txt

 * Yes.

 = Can I help? =
 * Of course!
 I am in constant need of testers and I would be more than happy to add the right contributor.
-In addition, I could always use help with translations for internationalization. <a href="http://bit51.com/contributing-to-better-wp-security/">For more information on contributing to Better WP Security visit Bit51</a>.
+In addition, I could always use help with translations for internationalization.
+For more information on contributing to Better WP Security visit iThemes.com.

 = Will this break my site? =
 * It is possible that something will break.
 That said, under no circumstances do I release this plugin with any warranty, implied or otherwise, and at no time will I take any responsibility for any damage that might arise from the use of this plugin.
 REMEMBER TO ALWAYS BACKUP BEFORE TRYING NEW SOFTWARE!
 * Note that renaming the wp-content directory will not update the path in existing content.
 Use this feature only on new sites or in a situation where you can easily update all existing links.
-* <a href="http://bit51.com/fixing-better-wp-security-lockouts/">Fixing Better WP Security Lockouts</a>
+* <a href="http://chriswiegman.com/2011/09/fixing-better-wp-security-lockouts/">Fixing Better WP Security Lockouts</a>
-* <a href="http://bit51.com/what-is-changed-by-better-wp-security/">What is Changed By Better WP Security</a>
+* <a href="http://chriswiegman.com/2011/09/what-is-changed-by-better-wp-security/">What is Changed By Better WP Security</a>

 = I've enabled the Enforce SSL option and it broke my site.
 How do I get back in? =
 * Open your wp-config.php file in a text editor and remove the following 2 lines: